-- It was a pleasure to be General Chair of the 7th OpenSky Workshop in Zurich on November 21/22!
-Check out for the workshop proceedings, covering selective works from the whole OpenSky community.
+- Nov 2019: It was a pleasure to be General Chair of the 7th OpenSky Workshop in Zurich on November 21/22!
+Check out for the workshop proceedings, covering selective works from the whole OpenSky community in data science and air traffic management.

 - Nov 2019: We have further had an amazing conference on Aviation Cyber Security in Zurich on November 19/20, bringing together many excellent aviation security experts for an exciting event.